 Now put your new color palette to work!
 Head to Templates and find one that suits your fancy.
 Click Customize, and your chosen template will open in the Editor.
 You can alter your template’s colors in a few different places:

-- The Overlay and Text palettes.
-These hover over your template when you click on a text box or overlay, or select one of those items using Layers.
+- The Graphic and Text palettes.
+These hover over your template when you click on a text box or graphic, or select one of those items using Layers.

 - Canvas Color.
 Wondering how to change the background color of your beauteous template?
 Head to the Basic Edits tab and click Canvas Color.

 You’ll need to specify the hex value of your desired hue when changing the canvas color of your template.
-For text and overlays, you can use the eyedropper.
+For text and graphics, you can use the eyedropper.

-The Overlay palette looks a wee bit different for two-color overlays.
+The Graphic palette looks a wee bit different for two-color graphics.
 For these super special graphics, you’ll see a Color 1 and Color 2 option with a carat in the corner of each.
 Click it, and the eyedropper icon will display on the palette.

 Once you’ve personalized your template with colors from your palette, click Save or add it to Hub, in case you wanna swap out the colors all over again.